katoshia/katoshia/README.md

 - 👋 Hi, I’m Katoshia Grubb.
 - 👀 I’m interested in research and development of multi platform software to benefit health sciences.
-- 🌱 I’m currently learning about operating systems.
+- 🌱 I’m currently learning about collaborative project to implenet a GUI interface for ecological computational simulations baed on biodiversity.
 I do have experience in C, C++, C#, Unity, Visual Studio, and Mars MIPS assemblies language.
 - 💞️ I’m looking to collaborate on small indie games or to research software development on robotics.
+I have an interest in electromagnetic robotics that is software led.
 - 📫 I can be reached by email at katoshia@gmail.com

 <!---